KirkXu/MitsubaForMaya/README.md

 	- MAYA_PLUG_IN_PATH = C:\path\to\MitsubaForMaya\plug-ins

 ****VERY IMPORTANT****
-If your scene contains animated parameters for the Mitsuba lights or materials and you want to use Maya 2016 or later, you will need to set the following environment variable
+If your scene contains animation on the parameters of the Mitsuba lights, materials or volumes and you are using Maya 2016 or later, you will need to set the following environment variable

 - MAYA_RELEASE_PYTHON_GIL = 1